alexyuvchenko/market-info-api/README.md

 ## Requirements

 - Python 3.11+
-- Docker and Docker Compose
+- Docker and Docker Compose (for containerized development)
-- Poetry (for dependency management)

 ## Setup